May 30, 2020: System submission deadline has been extended. Please refer to important date section below

-The third round of the APE shared task follows the success of the previous two rounds organised in 2015 and 2016.
+The sixth round of the APE shared task follows the success of the previous rounds organised from 2015 to 2019.
 The aim is to examine automatic methods for correcting errors produced by an unknown machine translation (MT) system.
 This has to be done by exploiting knowledge acquired from human post-edits, which are provided as training material.

 The aim of this task is to improve MT output in black-box scenarios, in which the MT system is used "as is" and cannot be modified.
 From the application point of view, APE components would make it possible to:

 This year the task will use Wikipedia data for English --> German and English --> Chinese lanaguge pairs.
 In these datasets, the source sentences have been translated into the target language by using a state-of-the-art neural MT system unknown to the participants (in terms of system configuration) and then manually post-edited.
 This dataset is shared by both Automatic Post-Editing and Quality Estimation shared tasks.

 At training stage, the collected human post-edits have to be used to learn correction rules for the APE systems.
 At test stage they will be used for system evaluation with automatic metrics (TER and BLEU).

 Compared to the the previous round, the main differences are: